prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          COOKIEINFO

    c
-         shows a textinfo, that cookie couldnt be set/read
+         Shows a textinfo, that cookie couldn't be set/read

 .. container:: table-row